lucacorbucci/FlowerFLTemplate/README.md

-# FLTemplate
+# FlowerFLTemplate

-FLTemplate is a flexible federated learning framework built on top of [Flower](https://flower.ai/) (FLwr).
+FlowerFLTemplate is a flexible federated learning framework built on top of [Flower](https://flower.ai/) (FLwr).
 It enables simulation of federated learning experiments in both cross-device and cross-silo settings, supporting IID and non-IID data partitioning (using Dirichlet distribution).
 The framework is designed for ease of use, with support for various datasets, classification and regression tasks, and integration with Weights & Biases (WandB) for experiment tracking and hyperparameter sweeps.

 ## Features